19 (Adele album): Critical reception

 19 received generally positive reviews from critics who praised Adele's vocal prowess and songwriting talent.
-The album holds a 68 out of 100 rating, based on 19 critical reviews, at Metacritic.
+It holds a 68 out of 100 rating, based on 19 critical reviews, at Metacritic.

 The Observer's Caspar Llewellyn Smith wrote in his review, "The way [Adele] stretched the vowels, her wonderful soulful phrasing, the sheer unadulterated pleasure of her voice, stood out all the more; little doubt that she's a rare singer, which another track first available on her MySpace site, 'Daydreamer', confirmed" they gave the album a five-star response.
 "Pitching up somewhere between blues, folk and jazz, she's included something for everyone without ever pandering to a particular trend", wrote Chris Long from BBC Music.
 "Her melodies exude warmth, her singing is occasionally stunning and, in the dramatic Hometown Glory, the spiky cool of Cold Shoulder (which is unexpectedly reminiscent of Shara Nelson-era Massive Attack) and the piano epic Make You Feel My Love, she has tracks that make Lily Allen and Kate Nash sound every bit as ordinary as they are."
 Chuck Taylor said in Billboard that "Adele truly has potential to become among the most respected and inspiring international artists of her generation."
 Mikael Wood was less impressed in Entertainment Weekly, writing that "Adele's songs aren't as sharp as Duffy's...Still, her singing throughout is a thing to behold."
 Uncut was more critical, believing that "Adele can certainly sing, but '19' reeks of some A&R trendhound making it his/her biz to sign The New Amy and not resting till s/he's found the right chick from South London to fit the bill".
 According to NME, "as '19' reveals itself, it's clear that the Amy associations are little more than empty mediaspeak without any real weight.
-Despite the early indicators, there's precious little on the album that prevents it from collapsing under the weight of its own expectation".
+Despite the early indicators, there's precious little on the album that prevents it from collapsing under the weight of its own expectation."